Bristol Bay Borough, Alaska

 Bristol Bay Borough is a borough of the U.S. state of Alaska on Bristol Bay.
 As of the 2020 census the borough population was 844, down from 997 in 2010, the second-least populated borough in Alaska.
 The borough seat is Naknek.
 There are no incorporated settlements.

-Incorporated in 1962, Bristol Bay was the first of Alaska's boroughs.
+Bristol Bay was officially incorporated in 1962 and became the state's first borough.
 It is also among the smallest, consisting of little more than the rectangle of land around Naknek on the coast and King Salmon (which, uniquely, serves as the borough seat for the neighboring Lake and Peninsula Borough) inland.

 Geography

 The borough has a total area of 888 sqmi, of which 504 sqmi is land and 384 sqmi (43.2%) is water.